Ethical, Sustainable and Responsible Investments from Healthy Investment

 Our vision is to invest for a better future, deliver good financial returns and make a difference to society and the environment.
 Our investment managers engage with companies to ensure that good corporate behaviour is adopted by companies in which we invest.
 We believe that this active engagement will encourage companies to improve their governance performance.

 Our fund managers manage the With-profits Fund in line with PRI principles

 They have been given a mandate to manage our ethical funds in line with the criteria set out in the UN-backed Principles of Responsible Investment.
 This is widely recognised as the industry gold standard and we are one of only two friendly societies to have signed up to them.

 Members who are invested in the Ethical With-Profits Fund get access to the cutting edge of modern ethical, sustainable and responsible investing while retaining the benefits of products that smooth investment returns by holding back a proportion of the returns achieved in years of strong performance to help reduce the volatility that might otherwise be experienced in years of falling or weaker markets.

-Moving our fund management mandate over to Aberdeen Standard Investments, which is one of the biggest investment managers in the world, also means that when our fund manager votes at an AGM or speaks to a company’s management about issues relating to our members’ values, it often does so as one of that company’s largest shareholders, with significant sway over board decisions.
+Our Fund manager Adrdn, (previously Aberdeen Standard Investments) is one of the biggest investment managers in the world, and this means that when they vote at an AGM or speak to a company’s management about issues relating to our members’ values, it often does so as one of that company’s largest shareholders, with significant sway over board decisions.

 Our fund manager will also actively vote at the AGMs of companies in which Healthy Investment has shareholdings, taking into account a range of governance and remuneration issues, and voting against the Chair in cases where the board is deemed to fall short on environmental, social, health and safety or human rights issues.
 They will, in the first instance, engage with companies involved in desirable activities but whose business practices fall short of the expected standard to encourage improvements, but will, as a last resort, disinvest from such companies.